La Chica Dorada: Background and development

 In the 1980s, Rubio established herself as one of the prominent members of the Mexican pop group Timbiriche.
 She recorded eleven albums overall, of which seven were certified platinum and four were certified gold.
-When she decided to leave the group In 1990, she try to set up her solo music career.
+When she decided to leave the group In 1990, she tried to set up her solo music career.
 Meanwhile, Rubio traveled to Europe to study History of Art.
 Upon her return to Mexico she spoke with her mother, the actress Susana Dosamantes, to support her in financing her first debut album.
 Rubio traveled to Madrid, Spain in September 1991 to meet up with the 80's and 90's hit-makers producers Miguel Blasco—who began to guide her to establish her solo project—and José Ramón Flórez, and search record labels for a contract.
 While Rubio recording some songs for her debut solo studio album, she anticipated want to show "fresh music for a very broad market.", and also announced she would film her second telenovela in Mexico, Baila Conmigo.

 In mid-1991, Rubio begun to work with Miguel Blasco, and the well-known producers and songwriters, includes Gian Pietro Felisatti (better known as "DiFelisatti") and Cesar Valle, had a good relationship with Rubio, since both writers were responsible for great successes of the band Timbiriche.
 Added to the above, the Mexican singer and songwriter Aleks Syntek as well was composer for the album.
 The album was primarily recorded at Balu-Balu Estudios in Madrid, Spain.

 In June 1992, Paulina Rubio officially signed a contract with the EMI Capitol label in Mexico and the song "La Chica Dorada" was released on airplay radio in Mexico exclusively to publicize her solo project.
 The song describes the moments Rubio lived in Spain while studying Art History and dreamed of becoming a Latin pop star.